telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

 ---
-title: Add the Grid Built-in Functions when Using Grid Row Template
+title: Add the Grid Built-In Functions When Using Grid Row Template
-description: Learn how to implement built-in Grid functions like checkbox or command columns when using the Grid's row template
+description: Learn how to implement built-in Grid functions like CheckBoxColumn or CommandColumn when using the Grid's Row Template
 type: how-to
 page_title: Implement Built-in Functions when Using Grid Row Template
 slug: grid-kb-row-template-simulate-built-in-functions